mhedgpeth/mhedgpeth.github.io/_posts/2014-09-03-escaping-with-the-news.md

       </td>

       <td >
         None.
-The rockets likely won’t make it to North Texas.
+The rockets likely won't make it to North Texas.
 There is no election today to influence our political establishment, and political leadership in the U.S. seem to be aligned (for the most part).
       </td>
     </tr>